1. How do I apply for a health program?

-- Associate Degree Nursing 1.5 - 2 years
+- Associate Degree Nursing (Fall, Winter, and Summer Semester starts): 1.5 - 2 years

-- Advanced Standing Associate Degree Nursing (for Practical Nurses going for their ADN degree) 1.5 - 2 years
+- Advanced Standing Associate Degree Nursing (for Practical Nurses obtaining an ADN degree): 1.5 - 2 years

-- Dental Assisting - 1 year or less
+- Dental Assisting (Fall Semester start): 1 year

-- Occupational Therapy Assistant - 6 months to 1.5 years
+- Occupational Therapy Assistant (Fall Semester start): 6 months - 1.5 years

-- Radiologic Technology - 1 to 2 years
+- Radiologic Technology (Fall Semester start): 1 - 2 years

 7. Why are there wait lists?